LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 suicide attempts

-for feeling well,
+for just feeling well,

-feeling that they forget
+feeling they forget.

+&nbsp;

-for what is controversial
+What is controversial

-in this industrial hell,
+in the industrial hell,

 goodness is taboo;

-holy shot in the head.
+holy shot in heads.

 &nbsp;

 Nobody knows if this hell

-will get to us an end;
+will get us to an end;

 suicidal men are taking leaps